 University Ombuds

 The University Ombuds is independent in structure, function, and appearance to the highest degree possible within the organization.
-As a designated neutral, remains unaligned and impartial.
-The Ombuds does not engage in any situation which could create a conflict of interest, holds all communications with those seeking assistance in strict confidence and does not disclose confidential communications unless given permission to do so.
-However, where matters involving discrimination, harassment, sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking or retaliation are reported to a campus Ombuds, the Ombuds must report such incidents to the Title IX Coordinator/DHR Administrator.
+As a designated neutral, the Ombuds remains unaligned and impartial.
+When matters involving discrimination, harassment, sexual misconduct, sexual exploitation, dating violence, domestic violence, stalking or retaliation are reported to a campus Ombuds, the Ombuds must report such incidents to the Title IX Coordinator/DHR Administrator.
+However, the Ombuds will not report any such matters to anyone’s supervisor or cabinet.
+The Ombuds does not engage in any situation which could create a conflict of interest.

 Contact: